sovsyann/archive_checksum_script/README.md

 - Always place `checklist.md5sum` and verification scripts at the disc root.
 - Keep your archive folder’s name unchanged after checklist generation.
+- If burning the disc on Mac, Finder (in my case) burns on max speed regardless of selected speed.
+If lower speed is desired burning with "Burn" as hybrid HFS+ + Joilet + UDF work fine.
 - Test your workflow with an ISO or rewritable disc before burning archival discs.
 - For best long-term compatibility, avoid overly long or complex path names.
 - On Windows, run `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` if needed to allow PowerShell script execution.